wholol/Conway-Game-Of-Life/README.md

 <img src="GameOfLife/images/benchmark.png">

 # Program Usage
-Requires Visual Studio 2017 minimum.
-Download Repo and run the project.
+Requires Visual Studio 2017 minimum, and SFML.
 Press Q,W,E and R to alternate between computation methods.
 Press L to log data into the results_csv file.
 (300 generations of simulation).
 Up, Down, Left and Right to Move aroudn the world.